Ryan-Sum/SkyBoard/docs/README.md

 To run this app, you must first [install Flutter](https://docs.flutter.dev/get-started/install) and its associated packages.
 You must also download [Visual Studio Code](https://code.visualstudio.com/download) along with [Xcode](https://developer.apple.com/xcode/) (if on macOS) or [Android Studio](https://developer.android.com/studio).
 Once all programs are installed, ensure you have followed all required instructions in the [Flutter install instructions](https://docs.flutter.dev/get-started/install).
 Once that is completed, run the command 'flutter doctor' in the command prompt to ensure everything is ready.

-Once that is completed, download this repository from GitHub by clicking the green "Code" button then downloading the zip file.
+Once that is completed, download this repository from GitHub by clicking the blue GitHub logo in the top right, then the blue "<> Code" button (download the zip file).
 Extract the zip file to your desired location.

 To prepare Visual Studio Code, install the [Dart and Flutter](https://dartcode.org) extensions for Visual Studio Code.